fractionate series | paintings

-This paradigm can be attributed to the filter bubble, a phenomenon that describes the algorithms Google and other big data gatherers use to show you results, news, websites, and ads that it thinks you want to see, thereby eliminating alternative points of view or other possibilities.
-My web is not your web and vice versa.
+This serves as a compelling metaphor for human behavior with regard to how we navigate, and are influenced by, news and Internet.
+It’s being called the filter bubble, a phenomenon that describes the algorithms Google and other big data gatherers use to show you results, news, websites, and ads that it thinks you want to see, thereby eliminating alternative points of view or other possibilities.
+My Web is not your Web and vice versa.

 Upon completion this project will be installed as a series of paintings and large-scale pixilated digital prints depicting the paintings themselves in extreme close up.